daattali/daattali.github.io/_posts/2015-05-09-setup-rstudio-shiny-server-digital-ocean.md

 **[2015-12-05]** Added a small paragraph to [step 9](#reverse-proxy) for fixing Shiny app URLs that don't have a trailing slash.

+**[2016-03-10]** There was an article today about how to [add authentication to Shiny Server using nginx](http://www.datascienceriot.com/add-authentication-to-shiny-server-with-nginx/).
+I haven't tried it, but it looks like a great resource if you want to add authentication to your apps.

 # Resources {#resources}

 This is a list of the main blog/StackOverflow/random posts I had to consult while getting all this to work.